 I didn’t honestly consider the differences between the UK and Ireland and the rest of Europe when it came to something so normal to me as summer.
 (It maybe gets to like 75°F/25°C there a couple of times a year, at best.)

 Yet, here I am spending my first summer as a married woman showing my husband what you eat and do during a good old-fashioned hot as balls (pardon the expression) summer.

 Here are some of my favorites so far during this summer and last:

 4. Avoid heavily salted foods and high alcoholic drinks

 Even after spending nearly six years in Spain consecutively, I find that I am still learning new things about the same old issues I’ve encountered before.
 Each apartment I’ve lived in is different and a handful of tricks to survive both cold weather and warm weather don’t work everywhere.
-You have to mix and match with some of these tips for hot weather as best as you can and adjust everything based on where you live and what you’re doing that particular summer.
+You have to mix and match some of these tips for hot weather as best as you can and adjust everything based on where you live and what you’re doing that particular summer.

 Some years it will be dry from early June to late September.
 Others you will get a few days of freak summer thunderstorms and metro stations will flood (thinking about Madrid’s Summer of 2017 here).
 No one summer will be the same but there are some things you can control no matter what.

 One of these things is what exactly you eat and drink.